Robotistan/Robotistan-RDT/docs/source/projects/Voice Controlled Car.rst

 .. tip::
-  Ifyou rename your code file to main.py, your code will run after every boot.
+  If you rename your code file to main.py, your code will run after every boot.

 Arduino C Code of the Project
 -------------------------------